notificohq/notifico/README.md

 The documentation includes guides on setting up the server, configuring different transports, and managing notifications effectively.

+## Notificox

+**Notificox** (*Notifico eXecute*) is a command-line tool for interacting with Notifico and running notification pipelines locally or using remote
+Notifico instance.
+It is designed to be small and self-contained.
+It can be used to send notifications, using simple URL-like credentials to popular services.

 ## 🎯 Roadmap:

 - [x] Admin panel